Macroscopic properties of equity markets: stylized facts and portfolio performance

 \begin{fact} Diversity of a fixed collection of stocks tends to decrease over time. \end{fact}

-To better understand the results in (ii) and (iii), consider Figure \ref{fig:rank.trajectory} in which we track the ranks of three groups of $50$ stocks over the period 2010--2020.
+To better understand the results in \ref{red.srs} and \ref{grey.srs}, consider Figure \ref{fig:rank.trajectory} in which we track the ranks of three groups of $50$ stocks over the period 2010--2020.
 The initial ranks of the groups are respectively $1\leq k \leq 50$, $201\leq k \leq 250$ and $1001 \leq k \leq 1050$.
 We see that the top group, corresponding to the largest companies, remain mostly on top even after $10$ years.
 On the other hand, the ranks of the lower groups are much more volatile.
-For a fixed universe, this dispersion causes diversity to decrease over time, i.e., its capital distribution becomes more and more concentrated.
+For a fixed universe, this dispersion (as well as delistings) causes diversity to decrease over time, i.e., its capital distribution becomes more and more concentrated.
 More empirical properties related to ranks will be discussed in Section \ref{sec:rank.based.properties} where we identify an overall decreasing trend in the ranking of individual stocks and quantify the intensity of rank switching.

 As a corollary of Stylized Fact \ref{fact:3}, which summarizes \ref{red.srs} and \ref{grey.srs} above, the apparent stability of the capital distribution, and hence diversity, is fueled by the constant entrances and exits of stocks over time.
 We emphasize that this observation is absent in the classical SPT model (which assumes a fixed collection of stocks) as well as rank-based diffusion models such as \eqref{eqn:rank.based.diffusion}.
 We believe it is of substantial theoretical and practical interest to include entrances and exits in rank-based models.
 See Section \ref{sec:rank.transition.probabilities} for a further discussion.